-When you visit the Owens-Thomas House & Slave Quarters, you’ll get a guided tour through the home, adjacent gardens, carriage house and slave quarters, which has one of the largest examples of historic “haint blue” paint in the country.
+When you visit the Owens-Thomas House & Slave Quarters, you’ll get a guided tour through the home, adjacent gardens, carriage house and slave quarters.
 You’ll be able to explore period rooms full of exquisite decorative arts, interactive exhibits for all ages, and historic spaces filled with stories of both the free and enslaved people who lived there.

 The Owens-Thomas House & Slave Quarters is owned and operated by Telfair Museums, a collection of three iconic Savannah museums with three separate experiences that are all within walking distance to one another.
 When you buy a ticket for one museum, you get access to touring all three!
 Click here to get tickets to all three of their gorgeous museums, including the Owens-Thomas House & Slave Quarters.